12 Mar Day Trip to Bum La Pass from Tawang

-Unless you are in Tawang during the winters and the snow or the bad weather would not let you through, do not miss a day trip to Bum La Pass from Tawang.
-It is an essential highlight for the tourist who comes all the way to Tawang for sightseeing.
+Unless you are in Tawang during the winter and the snow or the bad weather would not let you through, do not miss a day trip to Bum La Pass from Tawang.
+It is an important highlight of the tourist who comes all the way to Tawang for sightseeing.

 As much as I can gather, it is only in recent years that the trip to Bum La Pass became so accessible for tourists.
 My guide told me that it used to take them upto 3 days to reach Bum La Pass when they were younger.
 The terrain did look unwelcoming.

-You can keep reading if you are looking for more information for a day trip on this route.
+If you are looking for more information about a day trip on this route, you can keep reading.

 You can also refer to our article if you wish to read about the Best places to visit in Tawang.